-Letters are mailed to students notifying them that a recalculation has been performed.
-Any amounts due to the school and/or the Department of Education are included in this letter.
-A copy of the letter, the recalculation worksheets and any withdrawal information is placed in the student's financial aid file.
+A letter will be mailed to students with notification of a recalculation.
+The amounts due to the school and/or the Department of Education will be included in this letter.
+A copy of the letter, the recalculation worksheets, and any withdrawal information will then be placed in the student's financial aid file.